 The Coordinator Climate Strategy and Risk works within CSIRO’s Sustainability Team.
 The role is responsible for the ongoing development, implementation, risk management and administration of climate strategy and climate risk management in CSIRO’s operations.
 While this is not a research role, the Coordinator Climate Strategy and Risk works collaboratively with CSIRO’s researchers and scientists, leveraging CSIRO’s leading expertise in pursuit of the climate related objectives and targets in CSIRO’s Sustainability Strategy 2020-2030.

 The role will coordinate CSIRO’s climate strategy, risk and resilience activities.
-As central operational administrator, the role coordinates stakeholders and subject matter experts across the organisation to set, review, refine and execute CSIRO’s approach to climate risk and resilience.
+As a central operational administrator, the role coordinates stakeholders and subject matter experts across the organisation to set, review, refine and execute CSIRO’s approach to climate risk and resilience.

 The ideal candidate will be a sustainability professional with substantial experience in delivering climate strategy and climate risk management outcomes.
 The successful candidate will possess strong planning, administration and analytical skills, along with the proven ability to successfully manage programs and projects across a large and complex national organisation.